Ami-Solution/amishop-contracts/README.md

 ### Register a shop or a teller
 You need to call:
 `function transfer(address _to, uint _value, bytes _data) public returns (bool);`
-Of the DTH contract with the address of dether core as a parameter
+Of the AMIS contract with the address of dether core as a parameter

 #### Inputs